ollelogdahl/ihct/README.md

 ---

 **ihct** is a minimal C unit-testing framework.
-Intended for light unit testing, and keeping the user interface logical and light.
+Intended for light unit testing, and focusing on development speed.
 Looking for more features, so please give any suggestions.

 <p align="center">
     <img src="https://github.com/ollelogdahl/ihct/blob/master/media.png">